lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## "Okay, so what's your next event?"

+The next event is the **Ashby Farmers' Market: Sunday, June 28, 2024, from 9am to noon in the Ashby Town Common (1 South Road), Ashby, MA.**

-Generally speaking, during the season (May-October) season we plan to be at 2-4 markets a month -- primarily the Leominster, Fitchburg, and Ashby, MA Farmers' Markets.
+Generally speaking, during the season (May-October) season we plan to be at 2-4 markets a month -- primarily the Leominster and Ashby, MA Farmers' Markets.
 Look for the bright red popup tent!

 Individual Market Details:

 - **[Leominster Farmers' Market](https://www.facebook.com/share/grDesndrVVMieN63/)**: 1st Saturday of the month through October, in Monument Square, Leominster, MA, from 11am to 2pm.
 We plan to be there 7/6, 8/3, 9/7, and 10/5 of 2024.
-- **[Fitchburg Farmers' Market](https://www.facebook.com/share/r7U6z7u5CSRHxWam/):** 2nd Saturday of the month through October, in the Upper Common, Fitchburg, MA, from 10am to 1pm.
-I plan to be there 7/13, 8/10, 9/14, and 10/12.
 - **[Ashby Farmers' Market](https://www.facebook.com/share/SnB5rWmko16gFejE/):** 2nd and 4th Sundays of the month through October, on the Ashby Town Common (1 South Rd), Ashby, MA, from 9am to noon.
 I plan to be there 7/14, 7/28 (tentative due to a possible family commitment), 8/11, 8/25, 9/8, 9/22, 10/13, and 10/27 of 2024.

 If you use Facebook, you can indicate your interest in the events using the links above.

+We have decided to no longer do the Fitchburg Farmers' Market due audience/market misalignment.

 As we move into the fall months, we will probably do more markets with [Grow Native Massachusetts](https://grownativemass.org/), as well.